Moonlington/tabletopfloreblog/content/posts/Pantheon of Ae'thar 2.md

 ---
 title: "Pantheon of Ae'thar: More Deities, Story, and Culture"
 date: "2021-08-04"
 categories:
     - "dnd5e"
     - "ttrpg"
     - "worldbuilding"
 tags:
-  - "ae'thar"
+    - "halcyon"
     - "religion"
 ---

 So, last post was quite a long one.
 I think I've gotten a great start to my pantheon already.
 This article will flesh out the pantheon more by adding minor deities to fill some domains, add the '[one good story](https://www.youtube.com/watch?v=eMgPgbRb_fA)', and develop how the culture and actual religion in this world would be like.